-China still walks its tightrope between Russia and the West as tensions flare in Ukraine
+China keeps walking its tightrope between Russia and the West as tensions flare in Ukraine

 “The situation in Ukraine is getting worse,” he said.

-Speaking at an emergency U.N. meeting on Monday night, Zhang Jun, China’s representative to the United Nations called on all parties involved to “seek reasonable solutions” and address each country’s concerns based on “equality and mutual respect.”
-China’s foreign ministry said on Tuesday that it was in communication with all “relevant parties.”
+Speaking at an emergency U.N. meeting Monday night, Zhang Jun, China’s representative to the United Nations, urged all parties to “seek reasonable solutions” and address each country’s concerns based on “equality and mutual respect.”
+China’s Foreign Ministry said Tuesday that it was in communication with all “relevant parties.”

-The comments from top Chinese diplomats — coming after the Russian commitment to deploy troops to the two breakaway regions of Donetsk and Luhansk, which Putin recognized as independent — underline Beijing’s conflicted position as the Ukraine crisis unfolds against the backdrop of warming ties between Moscow and Beijing.
+The comments from top Chinese diplomats — coming after the Russian commitment to deploy troops to the breakaway regions of Donetsk and Luhansk, which Putin recognized as independent — underline Beijing’s conflicted position as the Ukraine crisis unfolds against the backdrop of warming ties between Moscow and Beijing.

 Beijing has long said that noninterference and respect for territorial integrity form the core of its foreign policy — principles of international law that China often cites when pushing back against criticism of its measures to exert more control in Hong Kong, Tibet or Xinjiang — or its claims to the self-governed democracy of Taiwan.

-For China, supporting a Russian invasion of Ukraine would harm already deteriorating ties with Western nations, but Beijing is also keen to bolster its burgeoning relationship with Moscow to counter what it sees as U.S. efforts to suppress its rise as a global power.
+For China, supporting a Russian invasion of Ukraine would harm already deteriorating ties with Western nations, but Beijing is also eager to bolster its burgeoning relationship with Moscow to counter what it sees as U.S. efforts to suppress its rise as a global power.

-“China wants to preserve its ties with Moscow, abide by its principles, and avoid harming relations with the United States and the European Union,” said Bonnie Glaser, the director of the Asia Program at the German Marshall Fund of the United States.
-“Navigating this crisis may be one of the toughest diplomatic challenges that [Chinese leader] Xi Jinping has had to face,” she said.
+“China wants to preserve its ties with Moscow, abide by its principles, and avoid harming relations with the United States and the European Union,” said Bonnie Glaser, director of the Asia Program at the German Marshall Fund of the United States.
+“Navigating this crisis may be one of the toughest diplomatic challenges that [Chinese leader] Xi Jinping has had to face.”

-At the start of the 2022 Winter Olympics, the two powers signed a joint statement pledging a strategic relationship of “no limits.”
+At the start of the Winter Olympics in China, the two powers signed a joint statement pledging a strategic relationship of “no limits.”
 As the Ukraine crisis has escalated, Beijing joined Moscow in repeatedly criticizing the United States and NATO for provoking what it says are Russia’s legitimate security concerns.

-Significantly, Russia’s latest moves over Ukraine happened one day after the Beijing Olympics had concluded.
+Significantly, Russia’s latest moves toward Ukraine happened one day after the Beijing Olympics had concluded.

-Still, over the weekend Wang, the foreign minister, said that the “sovereignty, independence and territorial integrity of any country should be respected and safeguarded, adding, “Ukraine is no exception.”
+Still, over the weekend, Wang, the foreign minister, said the “sovereignty, independence and territorial integrity of any country should be respected and safeguarded,” adding, “Ukraine is no exception.”

 In China, media outlets described the crisis as “escalating under American provocation.”
-A CCTV report on Tuesday on unverified footage of Russian troops in the Donbass reminded viewers that Moscow, as an ally, is obliged to protect the two areas.
-Horizon News, a social media account under Beijing News, appeared to accidentally post instructions on Ukraine coverage on its Weibo account.
-The post, later deleted, said that no posts unfavorable to Russia or with pro-Western content should be published.
+A CCTV report Tuesday on unverified footage of Russian troops in the breakaway Ukrainian enclaves reminded viewers that Moscow, as an ally, is obliged to protect the two areas.
+Horizon News, a social media account under Beijing News, appeared to accidentally post instructions on Ukraine coverage to its Weibo account.
+The message, later deleted, said that no posts unfavorable to Russia or with pro-Western content should be published.

-Chinese commentator Hu Xijin, former editor of the state-run Global Times, went slightly further than his government’s carefully neutral official statements, describing Russia’s recognition of the two breakaway regions in Ukraine as a measure to “break the deadlock” of the crisis.
-“With these concrete actions, he is showing Russia’s strategic determination,” he wrote in a blog post Tuesday.
+Chinese commentator Hu Xijin, former editor of the state-run Global Times, went slightly further than his government’s carefully neutral official statements, describing Russia’s recognition of the breakaway regions as a measure to “break the deadlock” of the crisis.
+“With these concrete actions, he is showing Russia’s strategic determination,” Hu wrote in a blog post Tuesday.

 China’s embassy in Ukraine on Monday issued a warning to its citizens to “avoid unstable areas” but did not order an evacuation as many other countries have.